graphdr/r-matlab-toolbox/scripts/01_bode_test.md

 coda
 ----

--   Several of the housekeeping tasks in this script have since been made into functions and saved in [functions.R](functions.R).
+-   Several of the housekeeping tasks in this script have since been made into functions and saved in [`functions.R`](functions.R).
 -   These functions are used in the [revised Bode plot](03_bode.md) tutorial.

 session info